 - Heat a large skillet to medium heat.
 Spray with cooking spay or drizzle a little olive oil on the inside.

-- Sear meat in skillet, about one minute, then rotating until brown on all sides.
+- Sear meat in skillet, about one minute, then rotate until brown on all sides.
 Continue until all meat is seared.

 - Place steak wraps on baking sheet and let bake in oven for 10-15 minutes.